Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Introduction

-In this paper, we propose a degradation-based bridging approach, namely DiDA, which constructs intermediate domains through simple dataset-agnostic image degradation operations, and formalizes them as a \textbf{Di}ffusion forward process while alleviating semantic shift caused by unnatural image distribution, for \textbf{D}omain \textbf{A}daptive semantic segmentation.
-We make the following designs to couple diffusion strategies with the UDA training pipeline, including two key modules: Degradation-based Intermediate Domain Construction and Semantic Shift Compensation.
-(1) In Degradation-based Intermediate Domain Construction module, we introduce a universal technique that creates continuous intermediate domains using simple degradation operations.
-By formalizing this process as a diffusion forward process and integrating it into UDA training, we encourage the network to learn domain-invariant features as domain differences progressively diminish.
-(2) In Semantic Shift Compensation module, we leverage a diffusion encoder to capture semantic shift information associated with degradation time-steps.
-Through residual connections between hierarchical features, we compensate for lost discriminative representations in intermediate domains, ensuring better alignment between features and semantic labels.
-(3) To further validate the effectiveness of above two modules, we employ multiple different degradation operations to construct our method, demonstrating the flexibility and expansibility of DiDA.
-The implementation of DiDA can be built with any other choice of image degradation by replacing the operation of adding Gaussian noise in a standard diffusion setting.
-This showcases the versatility of our approach and its potential to be adapted to various degradation techniques.
-Note that our method can be seen as a plug-and-play bridging technique that can be built with multiple UDA methods and network architectures, consistently showing performance improvements.
+To this end, we propose an unsupervised domain bridging approach for semantic segmentation, termed DiDA, which constructs intermediate domains via image degradation defined by a forward diffusion process.
+We introduce the following key components to integrate DiDA into the UDA training pipeline: (1) \textbf{Degradation-based Intermediate Domain Construction:} Based on the definition of the forward diffusion process, we construct a sequence of continuous intermediate domains through simple image degradation operations.
+These intermediate domains are incorporated into the UDA training process to encourage the model to learn more domain-invariant features from the increasingly overlapping area of domain distributions.
+(2) \textbf{Semantic Shift Compensation:} To mitigate the semantic shift problem introduced during intermediate domain construction, we propose a diffusion encoder, conditioned on a time embedding module.
+This encoder disentangles the time-specific semantic shift and, through residual connections across multiple feature levels, compensates for the lost discriminative representations in intermediate domains.
+This ensures better semantic alignment between extracted features and corresponding labels.
+(3) \textbf{Expansion to Arbitrary Degradation:} To demonstrate the flexibility of our framework, we explore various degradation operations for constructing intermediate domains.
+The implementation of DiDA is compatible with any image degradation method by simply replacing the Gaussian noise addition in the standard diffusion process.
+This characteristic showcases the generality and extensibility of our framework.
+Our approach can be regarded as a plug-and-play training strategy, which can be seamlessly integrated with various UDA methods and network architectures, consistently yielding performance improvements.

-In this work, our contributions can be summarized as follows: \begin{enumerate}[(1)] \item We propose a plug-and-play, dataset-agnostic domain bridging mechanism based on universal degradation operations, addressing the limitations of previous methods that rely on dataset-specific prior knowledge.